 Countries in other regions with more than 100 closures include Germany, Colombia, El Salvador, Ghana, Sudan, Uganda, Zambia and Zimbabwe.

-Dozens of IPPF member associations around the world have meanwhile had to scale down their HIV testing, contraceptive and gender-based violence services, according to the group’s global dataset, seen by openDemocracy.
+Meanwhile, dozens of IPPF member associations around the world have had to scale down their HIV testing, contraceptive and gender-based violence services, according to the group’s global dataset, seen by openDemocracy.

 Reduced travel between countries has meant that about 30 members are already facing shortages of contraceptives while 15 are running short of HIV medicines.